rohantikotekar/ClarifyHub-A-Doubt-Resolution-Forum/README.md

 - **Search Functionality:** Efficient search to find relevant questions and answers.
 - **Interactive GUI:** User-friendly and intuitive graphical interface for ease of navigation.

+  ## Description
+- Developed a web-based platform using Node.js, Express.js, and MongoDB to facilitate academic doubt resolution.
+- Implemented features such as user authentication, question posting, community-driven answering, and search functionality.
+-  Utilized JWT for secure user authentication and employed a modular approach for efficient code management, resulting in a scalable and user-friendly application.

 ## Project Structure

 - **controllers:** Contains the logic to handle user requests and responses.